Vanshajsingh2203/Sentiment-Analyzer/README.md

 ## 📝 Overview

-The Movie Review Sentiment Analyzer is a machine learning-powered application that classifies movie reviews as **Positive, Negative, or Neutral** based on sentiment analysis.
-Using a trained **Recurrent Neural Network (RNN)**, the app predicts the sentiment of user-inputted text and provides a confidence score.
+The Movie Review Sentiment Analyzer is a machine learning-powered application that classifies movie reviews as **Positive, Negative, or Neutral** based on sentiment analysis.Using a trained **Recurrent Neural Network (RNN)**, the app predicts the sentiment of user-inputted text and provides a confidence Score.

 ## ✨ Features